Food & Drink

 Southerners aren’t ones to let an inconvenient truth stand in the way of a good story.
 And, when it comes to Kentucky bourbon lore, Michael Veach has heard them all.
-The Louisville-based author and Kentucky Bourbon Hall of Fame historian is quick to sniff out a suspicious narrative, and has played a role in debunking several of them.
+The Louisville-based author and Kentucky Bourbon Hall of Fame historian is quick to sniff out a suspicious narrative and has played a role in debunking several of them.
 “The biggest problem is that so much of the history of bourbon has come out of the marketing department,” Veach says.
 “I’m not saying that most of it isn’t true, but I do take everything I hear from any distiller or marketer with a grain of salt.”
-Here, he helps separate fact from fiction when it comes to several persistent bourbon myths.
+Here, he and other experts help separate fact from fiction when it comes to several persistent bourbon myths.

 Myth: The Whiskey Rebellion helped establish Kentucky’s bourbon industry.